-A Fort Campbell solder who has been missing since early September was caught up in a bizarre web of online stalking accusations and counter accusations.
+A Fort Campbell solder who was missing since early September was caught up in a bizarre web of online stalking accusations and counter accusations.

 For almost two months, people wondered whether McClain met with foul play or had disappeared on her own when it was revealed she was facing criminal charges she alleged were a set up.